Omep-10 Capsule Each capsule contains Omeprazole BP 10 mg as enteric-coated pellets.

 |Zollinger-Ellison Syndrome||Recommended initial dose is 60 mg daily.
 Higher daily doses may be required and the dose should be adjusted individually.
 When doses exceed 60 mg daily, the dose should be divided and given twice daily.|

 Omeprazole IV injection is obtained by adding 10 ml Sodium Chloride 0.9% to the vial containing powder.
-After reconstitution the injection should be given slowly over a period of at least 2.5 minutes as a maximum rate of 4 ml per minute.
+After reconstitution, the injection should be given slowly over a period of at least 2.5 minutes at a maximum rate of 4 ml per minute.
 The reconstituted IV injection should be used within 4 hours if stored at room temperature.

 The content of vial must be dissolved in 100 ml Sodium Chloride 0.9% injection for infusion or 100 ml 5% dextrose injection.
 The reconstituted solution should be used within 12 hours when omeprazole is dissolved in Sodium Chloride 0.9% injection and within 6 hours when dissolved in 5% dextrose.
 The reconstituted solution should not be mixed or co-administered in the same infusion set with any other drug.
 Omep IV infusion should be given as an intravenous infusion over a period of 20-30 minutes or more.